velopack/velopack/docfx/docs/updating/overview.md

 ## Application Startup
 Velopack requires you add some code to your application startup to handle hooks.
 This is because Velopack will run your main binary at certain stages of the install/update process with special arguments, to allow you to customise behavior.
 It expects your app to respond to these arguments in the right way and then exit as soon as possible.

 The simplest/minimal way to handle this properly is to add the SDK startup code to your `Main()` method.
+This should be in the "main" binary (the one specified when packaging with `--mainExe {exeName}`).

 ```cs
 static void Main(string[] args)